macarthuror/parse-smtp-template/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-This is a module maded it for Parse Server and an easy solution to send emails via SMTP with templates in HTML.
+This is a module made it for Parse Server and an easy solution to send emails via SMTP with templates in HTML, also with the posibility of use a multi language support for your templates.

-We recomend to use the [Cerberus](https://github.com/TedGoas/Cerberus) for the email templates.
+We recomend you to use the [Cerberus](https://github.com/TedGoas/Cerberus) project for the email templates.

+( if you know about other templates you can added )

 ### Built With